gvdhoven/node-red-contrib-dutch-weather/README.md

 ## Manual trigger of updates (since 1.3.2)

 All nodes now have an input.
-This is usefull in case you want to inject a message `{ trigger: true }` when you require an update.
+This is usefull in case you want to inject a message **with payload** `{ trigger: true }` when you require an update.

 ## Solar events updated once a day (since 1.3.2)